 Driving in Saudi Arabia: A Guide for Foreign Travellers

-Driving in Saudi Arabia can be both an exciting and daunting experience for foreign travellers.
+Driving in modern Saudi Arabia offers a transformed experience in 2026—thanks to Vision 2030's highway expansions, smart traffic systems, and evolving cultural norms.
 With its vast deserts, modern highways, and unique traffic laws, understanding the ins and outs of driving in the Kingdom of Saudi Arabia is essential for a smooth journey.

 This comprehensive guide will equip you with everything you need to drive in KSA.